9 Amazing Things to Do in Isabela Island Galapagos (Isla Isabela)

 At the back of it, there is a protected and off-limits area where the iguanas lay their eggs.

-Another one is la Playita where you can freely go and take a swim or relax after your bike ride.
+Another one is La Playita, where you can freely go and take a swim or relax after your bike ride.

 It says it closes at 6 pm but there is no gate and people go back and forth to run.
 It’s just not advisable to walk through the path when it’s dark.